I. Mechanical properties of steel

 3. Tensile Strength ( σ B)

 The maximum stress a material achieves during tension from the beginning to the time it breaks.
 It indicates the strength of the steel against breaking.
-Corresponding to the tensile strength are also the compressive strength, flexural strength, etc. Set Pb as the maximum tensile force before the material is pulled apart and Fo as the cross-section area of the sample, then the tensile strength σ B= Pb/Fo (MPa).
+Corresponding to the tensile strength are compressive strength, flexural strength, etc. Set Pb as the maximum tensile force before the material is pulled apart and Fo as the cross-section area of the sample, then the tensile strength σ B= Pb/Fo (MPa).

 4. Elongation ( δ S)